What Is DMI Therapy and How Does It Work?

 What Exactly Is DMI Therapy?

-DMI stands for Dynamic Movement Intervention - a hands-on therapy approach designed to help children build strength, balance, and motor control through precise movement patterns.
+DMI stands for Dynamic Movement Intervention.
+It is a hands-on, structured physiotherapy method that helps babies and children develop strength, balance, and coordination through purposeful movement patterns.

 How Does It Actually Work?